All Episodes

 They may have ethanol, but yep, yep.

-So there's there's there's all these arguments going on within parties over which states should be the de facto opening states choosing.
+So there's all these arguments going on within parties over which states should be the de facto opening states Tuesday.

-So Florida talking about going early, January 29th, uh uh, what's California?
+So Florida talking about going early, January 29th.

-So I think I think what the Edwards campaign is going to do here is see what the reaction is uh within the ranks of Democrat voters as far as this announcement today is concerned, uh and and then go on from there.
+So I think what the Edwards campaign is going to do here is see what the reaction is within the ranks of Democrat voters as far as this announcement today is concerned and then go on from there.

-If there's not a big jump, if there's if the if if if this doesn't cause a breakout, if this doesn't cause uh a big uptick, uh then at some point uh Senator Edwards probably uh will have to suspend the campaign, depending on the uh the health of his wife as she goes through treatment for this.
+If there's not a big jump, if this doesn't cause a breakout, if this doesn't cause a big uptick, then at some point, Senator Edwards probably will have to suspend the campaign, depending on the health of his wife as she goes through treatment for this.

 Now, I just wanted to put that out there because everybody, you know, I should have predicted this before the program, what I thought that they wouldn't get out of the campaign.

-And that those exact words were uttered uh today by uh by Senator Edwards.
+And those exact words were uttered today by Senator Edwards.

 Hey, folks, politics, politics.

-I tell you right now, if you if you went, if you went to a website that tracks news hits, you'd find that Edwards is at the top of the AP news hits right.
+I tell you right now, if you went to a website that tracks news hits, you'd find that Edwards is at the top of the AP news hits, right?

 And I had hits all over the world with this.